About Me

 Critical thinking skills are a common denominator across my work and academic experiences.
 As artificial intelligence agents continue to increase in importance I believe that responsible use of AI to maintain bias-free content will continue to require human-centered analysis and review.
 It is also critical to stay informed of ongoing and ever-changing developments in AI and the impact of new AI models on education.

-I have a Master of Education (MEd) in Curriculum and Pedagogy from the University of Toronto’s Ontario Institute for Studies in Education (OISE) with a specialization in Digital Technologies in Education and Comparative and International Development Education.
+I have a Master of Education (MEd) in Curriculum and Pedagogy from the University of Toronto’s Ontario Institute for Studies in Education (OISE) with specializations in Digital Technologies in Education; and Comparative, International and Development Education.

 I understand instructional design models like ADDIE, SAM, and backward design, as well as the application of learning theories to achieve course objectives.
 Ensuring that courses meet Universal Design for Learning and WCAG 2 accessibility criteria are also important considerations for me.